 The Woven Tale Press is a premier online platform and conduit that links distinctive writers and artists with both those seeking a cultural domain and with literary and art venues actively searching for new talents to showcase or represent.
-We are committed to serving those in the literary and visual arts by offering our publication, our Woven Tale Forum, as well as education, guidance and opportunities to become practiced in today’s changing dynamics of artistic success — increasingly measured by an aggregate online presence and audience.
+We are committed to serving those in the literary and visual arts by offering our publication, the Woven Tale Forum, guidance, and opportunities to become practiced in today’s changing dynamics of artistic success — increasingly measured by an aggregate online presence and audience.

 What’s our Story?